JazminRM/aDNA_SummerCourse_UCPH/Exercises/Selection.md

 q("no")
 ```
+**Questions**:

-Which PBS did you plot?
+- Which PBS did you plot?
-What do the results tell you?
+- What do the results tell you?
-Did you find any interesting gene?
+- Did you find any interesting gene?